 It is vital to understand if you have periodontal disease.
 And even more important to recognize it in the early stages so that it can be controlled and treated.
 To do so, you need to ask yourself a few questions to determine if you are suffering from this diseases or not.

 How Can I Know If I Have Periodontal Disease If I Don’t Have Any Pain in the Early Stages?

 In many types of gum diseases, including periodontal disease, you may not experience pain until your gums get worse.
 However, there are still many ways to recognize and pinpoint if you suffer from it or not.

 The state of your gums can tell you if there is something wrong with them.
 The most common signs of periodontal disease are that your gums will start to swell up, and might even bleed when touched or when you put pressure on them.

 Do Your Gums Bleed When You Floss or Brush Regularly?

 Since periodontal disease weakens the soft and hard tissues in the gums, they bleed easily when pressure is applied or when they come into contact with something.

 You should pay attention to your gums and teeth while flossing and brushing.
-If they bleed on a regular basis while doing so, then it’s a sign that you might have this disease and should consult your dentist.
+If they bleed on a regular basis while doing so, then it’s a sign that you might have this disease and should consult your family dentist.